textInput event

 This event is supported by the input:password, input:search, input:text and textarea elements, and by elements in contentEditable mode.

-Note: the oninput event is not supported for textarea elements in Safari, use the textInput event for those elements.
+Note: the oninput event is not fired on textarea elements in Safari before version 5.

 Another similar event is the cross-browser onchange event, but it occurs after the element loses the focus, not immediately after the modification.